vidhishajaswani/CI-CD-Pipeline/README.md

 ![main-architecture](/results/main-architecture.PNG)
 -> CI/CD Pipeline Architecture <-

 In this milestone the following objectives were tackled.
+Deployment of Architecture on EC2 Instances.
+Feature Flags using Redis
+Infrastructure of Microservice
+Monitoring using Prometheus

 ## Replication Instructions